jnozzi/cocoadev.com/markdown/NSBrowserPathSelect.md

-I have been hacking around for about four hours trying to get an General/NSBrowser to highlight the path that has just been set:
+I have been hacking around for about four hours trying to get an NSBrowser to highlight the path that has just been set:

     [browser setPath:somePath];